 The most common business structure used for franchise businesses in New Zealand is an incorporated company.
-A company can be formed by filing relevant documentation to the Companies Office (www.companiesoffice.govt.nz/companies).
-The Companies Act 1993 applies and Part 18 applies for overseas companies.
+A company can be formed by filing relevant documentation to the Companies Office.6 The Companies Act 1993 applies and Part 18 applies for overseas companies.
 It is wise to have a separate constitution governing a company's operation.

 There are other structures used to conduct franchise businesses such as sole traders, limited partnerships, traditional partnerships and trusts.
-Note that the new Trusts Act 2019 comes into force on 30 January 2021 and great care must be taken with a number of new provisions.
+All trusts must comply with the Trusts Act 2019.
 It is essential to obtain expert legal advice and accounting advice from an experienced tax accountant prior to entering the market.

-Foreign franchisors typically use one of three methods: direct franchising between the foreign franchisor and local franchisees; forming a subsidiary company that acts as the franchisor; or appointing a local master franchisee and the latter two are the most common.
+Foreign franchisors typically use one of three methods: direct franchising between the foreign franchisor and local franchisees; forming a subsidiary company that acts as the franchisor; or appointing a local master franchisee.
+The latter two are the most common.